 DIGITAL PRINTED EXAMPLE

 The pic doesn’t do it justice.
 Much better in person.
 Full board full color.
 Super detailed image reproduction.
 Spot color, gradient, and flesh tone reproduction excellent as well.
-Other pics of a digital transfer print.
+More pics.

 WHAT PRINT METHOD TO USE?

 The artwork will determine the best method to use for printing custom skateboard decks.
 Below is an infographic of what method works best depending on the artwork.

 |PRINT GUIDE FOR CUSTOM SKATEBOARD DECKS|

 |Knockout (wood shows through)||More than 2 colors (digital usually better for 3+)|

 |Digital Printed Transfer||Many colors||Some knockout limitations|

 |Small runs and samples|